-What Subjects Are on the SAT?
+What Subjects Are on the Digital SAT?

 body_schoolsubjects.jpg

-Are you taking the SAT soon or beginning your preparations but aren't sure what's on the test?
+Are you taking the digital SAT soon or beginning your preparations but aren't sure what's on the test?
 You may know that there's math calculations and some passages to read, but what subjects are on the SAT, exactly?

-In this guide, we'll break down the subjects you need to know to do well on each section of the SAT.
+In this guide, we'll break down the subjects you need to know to do well on each section of the digital SAT.
 We'll end with tips you should follow when studying for the SAT.

-SAT Overview: Sections and Timing
+Digital SAT Overview: Sections and Timing

 Section